 - Social media/photography policies

 Orientation and Training Information

-When new staff members join your service, make sure they’re aware of how they’ll be onboarded.
+When new employees join your service, make sure they’re aware of how they’ll be onboarded.
 Include any orientation or training information in your handbook.
 Whether they’ll use training materials, shadow an educator, or have a mentor, make sure they’re fully aware of these procedures.

-If your service is closing due to inclement weather, experiences a medical emergency or a fire outbreak, etc., make sure a plan is in place.
-Outline your emergency procedures in your handbook to help ensure the safety of both your staff and the children in your care.
+If your service is closing due to inclement weather, experiencing a medical emergency or a fire outbreak, etc., make sure a plan is in place.
+Outline your emergency procedures for your service or company property in your handbook to help ensure the safety of both your staff and the children in your care.

 Finally, have you and your staff members sign your handbook as a sign that you both have read it and agree to the terms.